lrivallain/azure_docs_watcher/README.md

 # Features

 * List Azure docs articles
-* See the last changes in the Azure docs repository for a specific service/section.
+* See the last changes in the Azure docs repository for a specific service/section
-* Use a GitHub oAuth token to increase the rate limit and the number of results.
+* Use a GitHub oAuth token to increase the rate limit and the number of results
+* RSS feed for each section

 # Known issues